pimbrouwers/Donald/README.md

 - `TryCommit()` commits a transaction or raises `CouldNotCommitTransactionError` and rolls back
 - `TryRollback()` rolls back a transaction or raises `CouldNotRollbackTransactionError`

-The library also contains a computation expression `dbResult { ... }` for dealing with `DbResult<'a>` instances, which is especially useful when you are working with dependent commands, common during transactional work.

 ```fsharp
 // Safely begin transaction or throw CouldNotBeginTransactionError on failure
 use tran = conn.TryBeginTransaction()